quii/learn-go-with-tests/hello-world.md

 At this point, if you are using source control \(which you should!\) I would `commit` the code as it is.
 We have working software backed by a test.

-I _wouldn't_ push to master though, because I plan to refactor next.
+I _wouldn't_ push to main though, because I plan to refactor next.
 It is nice to commit at this point in case you somehow get into a mess with refactoring - you can always go back to the working version.

 There's not a lot to refactor here, but we can introduce another language feature, _constants_.